aadit879/district_cooling_ecf_model/README.md

 **Calculation module definition**

-A calulation Module (CM) is a plugin for Hotmaps toolbox which is able to extend toolbox functionality.
+A calculation Module (CM) is a plugin for the toolbox which is able to extend toolbox functionality.

-## Connect a calculation module into the Hotmaps toolbox
+## Connect a calculation module into the toolbox

 ```